 How To Get Around Istanbul

 If you choose to walk everywhere on this itinerary you’ll definitely know you’ve been playing tourist as the city is hilly.
+Choosing a perfect location for accommodation also makes a great difference.
+Here is a guide to the best places to stay in Istanbul with details on nearby attractions and landmarks.

 If you’d prefer public transport (a good idea for two days in Istanbul) the public infrastructure is great.
 Buy an IstanbulKart when you arrive and this will let you ride on the metro, trams, and ferries.